Aktreboja/Nightowl/README.md

 ## About The Project

 Nighowl is a web application that improves the way you discover music through Spotify.
+This web application takes your analytical data, such as your top tracks and artists, and provides an almost rabbit hole experience when searching for new music.
+It is clearly meant to keep you up all night listening to music.

+Current features include:

-Some current features include: 1.
-Viewing and analyzing top tracks and artists based on timeline.
+1. Viewing and analyzing top tracks and artists based on timeline.
 2. Preview tracks to enhance and speed up music discovery.
-3. Retrieving track recommendations based on the selected track.
-4. Ability to select and save tracks to their Spotify account.
+3. Ability to select and save tracks to their Spotify account.
+4. Retrieving track recommendations based on the selected track.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>